Subscribe to updates

 Land and Buildings on the East Side of Old Mill Lane

-The panel was also scheduled to consider an amended scheme for the Land and Buildings on the East Side of Old Mill Lane, formerly 81-95 Sanvey Gate, under planning application 20242258.
-The report indicated that the amended scheme was considered more acceptable in terms of its height, though judgment on its detailed design was to be reserved.
-Discussions were expected to cover the building's role as a datum line for future development that could extend the city core.
-However, the redevelopment of the site was generally viewed as acceptable in terms of its impact on the setting of heritage assets.
-Neil Finn, who had previously investigated the site, was expected to draw attention to its archaeological interest.
+The panel was scheduled to consider an amended scheme for land and buildings on the east side of Old Mill Lane, formerly 81-95 Sanvey Gate.
+The report indicated that the amended scheme was considered more acceptable in terms of its height, although judgment was reserved on its more detailed design.
+Discussions were anticipated regarding the building forming the datum line for future development that would extend the city core.
+Ultimately, the redevelopment of the site was viewed as acceptable in terms of its impact on the setting of relevant heritage assets.
+More generally, Neil Finn, who had previously investigated the site, was expected to draw attention to the archaeological interest of the location.

 Trees outside City Rooms

-The panel was scheduled to discuss the trees located outside the City Rooms on the corner of Hotel Street and Market Place South.
-The report pack highlighted the importance of trees in the urban environment and the potential hazards associated with removing long-established trees, such as the risk of heave and flooding.
-Conversely, the benefits of opening up views of the highly graded listed building were also to be considered, alongside the potential risk posed by the root systems of larger trees to building foundations.
-A range of views were anticipated, including discussions on reducing the trees' canopy and how views might change seasonally.
+The meeting was also scheduled to address the trees located outside the City Rooms on the corner of Hotel Street and Market Place South.
+The panel was expected to acknowledge the contribution and importance of trees in the urban environment, noting the hazards associated with removing long-established trees, such as the risk of ground heave and potential flooding impacts.
+However, attention was also to be drawn to the benefit of opening up views of the highly graded listed building.
+The root systems of larger trees were also identified as a potential risk to building foundations.
+A range of views were expected to be expressed, including comments on the potential for reducing the canopy of the trees and the fact that views opened up more seasonally.

 Other Development Proposals

-Additionally, the panel was to be informed of several other planning applications, on which they were not expected to make specific comments unless a request was made in advance.
+The panel was also scheduled to be informed of several other planning applications, which would not be presented unless a specific request was made.
 These included:

-- 101-105 High Street, The High Cross: A change of use from a vacant shop to part of a public house, with extensions and alterations.
+- 101-105 High Street, The High Cross: A change of use from a vacant shop (Class E) to a public house (Sui Generis), with an extension into the existing rear courtyard, a new HVAC system, shopfront alterations.

 - 73 Granby Street, Ramada Jarvis (The Grand Hotel): Internal and external alterations to a Grade II listed building.

-- 96a Clarendon Park Road: Construction of an upwards extension to create two self-contained flats, a roof terrace, and associated stores.
+- 96a Clarendon Park Road: Construction of an upwards extension to create two self-contained flats, a front roof terrace and railings, and bin and cycle stores to the rear (Class C3).

 - 64 St Barnabas Road: Replacement of an existing ground floor window and brickwork with a new access door.